arunvl88/Zero-Trust-Kubernetes/README.md

 This section might involve optional configuration steps for the kernel and system controls to optimize the environment for Kubernetes.

-## 5. Adding Kubernetes Repository and Installing Packages (Commands 38, 45-47, 51-52):
+## 5. Adding Kubernetes Repository and Installing Packages:

 * `cat /etc/os-release` (38): Displays the operating system release information (useful for verification).
 * `curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg` (45): Downloads the GPG key to verify the authenticity of Kubernetes packages.